International Students Immigration Blog

 • 20,000 visas for those with a master's degree or higher from a U.S. institution

 On January 30, 2024, USCIS announced changes to the H-1B lottery for fiscal year 2025, introducing a one-registration-per-person rule to prevent multiple filing abuse.
-According to our analysis, under "one-registration-per-person rule", the selection probability for bachelor's degree holders is 26.67%, and for advanced degree holders (master's and above), it's 40%
+According to our analysis, under this rule, the selection probability for bachelor's degree holders is 26.67%, and for advanced degree holders (master's and above), it's 40%

 Please note that after your employer or attorney submits your H-1B petition, you will not receive a notification from the USCIS system.
-To confirm that your petition has been successfully submitted, you can ask your employer to provide you with a screenshot.
+You can ask your employer to provide a screenshot to confirm that your petition has been successfully submitted.

-Employers of H-1B winners can submit petition materials starting from April 1, you will receive a formal approval or denial notice for your petition between May and August from USCIS.
+Employers of H-1B winners can submit petition materials starting April 1; you will receive a formal approval or denial notice for your petition between May and August from USCIS.

 Eligibility and Documentation